San Juan Generating Station

 |This article is part of the CoalSwarm coverage of coal plants|

-San Juan Generating Station is a coal-fired power station owned and operated by Public Service Company of New Mexico (PNM Resources) near Waterflow, New Mexico.
+San Juan Generating Station was a 1,848.0-megawatt (MW) coal-fired power station owned and operated by Public Service Company of New Mexico (PNM Resources) near Waterflow, New Mexico.

 The undated satellite photo below shows the power station in Waterflow.

 - Owner: Public Service Company of New Mexico

 - Units and In-Service Dates: Unit 1: 369.0 MW (1973), Unit 2: 369.0 MW (1976), Unit 3: 555.0 MW (1979), Unit 4: 555.0 MW (1982)